privacy-scaling-explorations/maci/SPEC.md

 Each participant may only decrypt their own messages, and should not be able to decrypt other users' messages or access their commands.

-Everyone else should not be able to decrypt any messages.

 No-one else should be able to decrypt any messages.

 ## System components